1982 U.S. Army commercial: “There’s just one place where you can go from high school to flight school: the Army.”

 BOOT: Well, they are tampering with the requirements, because that's unfortunately one of the consequences of having a recruiting shortfall.
 The easiest way to meet your numbers is to drop your standards.
 And so they don't put it that way, but there is some tweaking at the margins that's going on.
 There's other things, for example, the Marine Corps has placed an emphasis on retention.
 So if you retain more Marines in the force, you don't have to recruit as many.
 But the Army also has some innovative programs to do pre-basic training, because a lot of the people it might recruit cannot meet the physical challenges of actual basic training.
 And so now the Army is trying these pre-basic training programs to get recruits up to snuff so that they can meet the physical training requirements in basic training.
 But the concern that I hear from a lot of retired generals is that they're very worried that the military's going to take the easy way out and drop standards in order to meet their numbers.
 And they're very concerned that's going to adversely impact the quality, which has been very high, of the all-volunteer force.
 There's no easy answers.
 I tend to think that the answer to the recruiting problems is ultimately going to come when the economy weakens.
 And at some point, the unemployment rate will go up and recruiting will become a lot easier.
 And that's the way it's historically worked.
 But it's not going to meet the longer term challenge of, how do you bridge the civil-military divide?
 Which is very hard to do, unless you're going to institute another draft and call up millions of people into the military for which there is no support in the military or society at large.
 We don't need a force of 10 million people.
 So that's not going to happen.
 So then you have to look at other ways to address the problem.
 One of which might be more national service programs, trying to expand opportunities for AmeriCorps, and Peace Corps, and other things, which are also programs that, like the military, tend to break down social divisions and teach young people to work for some objective greater than themselves.
 But ultimately, I think we're going to have to look to other areas, including improving civics education so that people coming out of school understand what the military is about, understand how our government works, understand that the military defends the constitution, really understands the basics of the United States government, which surveys show that most people do not.

 For resources used in this episode and more information, visit CFR.org/whyitmatters and take a look at the show notes.
-If you ever have any questions or suggestions or just want to chat, email us at [email protected] or hit us up on Twitter at @CFR_org.
+If you ever have any questions or suggestions or just want to chat with us, email at [email protected] or you can hit us up on Twitter at @CFR_org.

 Why It Matters is a production of the Council on Foreign Relations.
 The opinions expressed on the show are solely that of the guests, not of CFR, which takes no institutional positions on matters of policy.